-New course organisers are encouraged to discuss with, and/or invite, members of the UIAA Medcom, ICAR Medcom and ISMM to observe their courses.
+New course organisers are encouraged to discuss with, and invite, members of the UIAA Medcom, ICAR Medcom or ISMM to observe their courses.
 For new courses, approval is for two years.
-When a course reapplies for approved, the organiser must provide information on the number of successful and unsuccessful candidates during the previous period.
+When a course reapplies for approval, the organiser must provide information on the number of successful and unsuccessful candidates during the previous period and provide an external assessor site visit report.
 Re-approval is for four years.
 The names of approved courses, their geographic location, main language and contact email address will be posted on the member organisations’ websites.

-Candidates should be encouraged to complete and maintain a logbook to demonstrate continuing professional development.
+Candidates should complete and maintain a logbook to demonstrate continuing professional development.

-The courses are divided up into three sections: basic course, course for trekking / expeditions and a specialty course for Mountain Emergency Medicine.
+The courses are divided up into three sections: foundation course, course for trekking / expeditions and a specialty course for Mountain Emergency Medicine.
 The specialty course is designed for the training of emergency physicians and paramedics working in mountain rescue organisations.
-If your organisation or institution organise a mountain medicine course, and follow our minimum curricula, you can apply to our Approval Board the right to use the ISMM/UIAA/ICAR logos and award our Diploma.
+If your organisation or institution organises a mountain medicine course, and follows our minimum curricula, you can apply to our Approval Board the right to use the ISMM/UIAA/ICAR logos and award our Diploma.

 The international syllabus covers altitude physiology and illness, expedition health, remote area trauma care, group psychology, travel medicine and also practical mountain skills.
 All holders have relevant skills and insight into the practical problems of delivering optimum patient care in the mountains.

-This course covers the basics from hypothermia and frostbite, navigation and survival techniques as well as basic mountaineering techniques.
+This course covers the basics from hypothermia and frostbite, navigation and survival techniques as well as summer and winter mountaineering techniques.

 This course is designed for persons going on treks and expeditions with the anticipation that they will be providing medical support.

-This course is designed for doctors (and if the course organiser wishes, registered nurses and paramedics) who are (or becoming) members of an organised rescue system.
-They should have been trained in Advanced Life Support and be experienced in mountaineering to an appropriate standard.
-Curriculum A focuses on medical aspects of terrestrial mountain rescue and is the prerequisite for the attainment of the Diploma.
-The Add-on Module ‘Air Rescue’(Curriculum B) is recommended for air rescue operations in mountainous terrain and should at least attain the minimum standards and regulations of the region or nation.
+These courses are designed for Health Care Professionals who are (or are becoming) members of an organised rescue service.
+They should have been trained in Advanced Life Support (ALS) and be experienced in mountaineering to an appropriate standard.
+Curriculum A (Terrestrial Mountain Rescue Specialty Course Module) focuses on terrestrial mountain rescue.
+Curriculum B (Alpine Helicopter Rescue Specialty Course Module) focuses on air rescue operations in mountainous terrain and should at least attain the minimum standards and regulations of the region or nation.
+Instructional faculty of the Specialty Rescue Courses must have real-world mountain rescue patient care experience.

 More than 3,500 doctors, nurses and paramedics have been trained in these courses until now.
 There are 23 different courses for mountain medicine throughout the world.